waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 ### Velocity report

-Velocity report is outputted after each measurement has been completed.
-The expected update rate varies depending on the altitude and will be in the range is from 2-26 Hz.
-The X, Y, Z axis are oriented according to the marking on the DVL.
+A velocity report is outputted after each measurement has been completed.
+The expected update rate varies depending on the altitude, but will be in the range 2-26 Hz.

+The X, Y, Z axes are with respect to the body frame of the DVL, oriented as marked on the DVL, and as summarised in the section [Axis conventions](../dvl-a50-details/#axis-conventions) of this manual.

-The velocities measured response is on the following format:
+The report is in the following format:
 `wrx,`*[time],[vx],[vy],[vz],[fom],[altitude],[valid],[status]*

 | Variable | Description |